protomaps/PMTiles/spec/v3/spec.md

 The Internal Compression is a 1-byte field specifying the compression of the root directory, metadata, and all leaf directories.

-The encoding of this field is described in [chapter 3.3](#33-compression).
+The encoding of this field is described in [Chapter 3.3](#33-compression).

 #### Tile Compression (TC)

 The Tile Compression is a 1-byte field specifying the compression of all tiles.

-The encoding of this field is described in [chapter 3.3](#33-compression).
+The encoding of this field is described in [Chapter 3.3](#33-compression).

 #### Tile Type (TT)

 The Tile Type is a 1-byte field specifying the type of tiles.

-The field can be one of the following values:
+The field can have one of the following values:

 | Value  | Meaning            |
 | :----- | :----------------- |